ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 The Privacy Pass architecture consists of four logical entities -- Client, Origin, Issuer, and Attester -- that work in concert for token redemption and issuance.
-This section describes the purpose of token the redemption and issuance protocols and the requirements on the relevant participants.
+This section presents an overview of Privacy Pass, a high-level description of the threat model and privacy goals of the architecture, and the purpose of the the redemption and issuance protocols, including requirements on the relevant participants in these protocols, necessary to achieve the intended privacy goals.

+## Overview

 The typical interaction flow for Privacy Pass uses the following steps: